Clarence Kelly: Society of Saint Pius V (SSPV)

 Lengthy litigation followed the expulsion of Kelly and others from the SSPX over the disposition of property and churches.
 In 1985, Kelly, Cekada, Dolan, and Sanborn sued Schmidberger, Williamson, Bolduc, and others related to the SSPX for libel.

 Episcopacy

-On 19 October 1993, in Carlsbad, California, United States, Kelly was consecrated a bishop by Bishop Alfredo Méndez-Gonzalez, the retired Bishop of Arecibo, Puerto Rico, Puerto Rico.
+On October 19, 1993, in Carlsbad, California, Kelly was consecrated a bishop by Bishop Alfredo Méndez-Gonzalez, the retired Bishop of Arecibo, Puerto Rico.

-In 1996, Kelly founded the Congregation of Saint Pius V (not to be confused with the Society of Saint Pius V, which he co-founded earlier), a Society of Common Life for priests and coadjutor brothers.
+In 1996, Kelly founded the Congregation of Saint Pius V (not to be confused with the Society of Saint Pius V, which he co-founded earlier), a society for priests and coadjutor brothers.

-On 28 February 2007, he consecrated Father Joseph Santay, CSPV, as a bishop.
+On February 28, 2007, he consecrated Father Joseph Santay, CSPV, as a bishop.
+On December 27, 2018, Kelly served as the co-consecrator in Santay's episcopal consecration of Father James Carroll, CSPV.

-On 27 December 2018, Kelly served as the co-consecrator in Santay's episcopal consecration of Father James Carroll, CSPV.
+Personal life and death

-Kelly resides at Immaculate Heart Seminary.
+Kelly resided at Immaculate Heart Seminary.
+He died on December 2, 2023, at the age of 82.
+A Solemn Pontifical Requiem Mass was celebrated for the repose of his soul in the chapel of St. Pius V in Melville, New York, on December 6.
+His funeral, in the form of a Solemn High Requiem Mass, was celebrated on December 7 in St. Joseph's Novitiate Chapel in Round Top, New York, after which he was buried in the nearby cemetery.